osrf/gazebo_tutorials/profiler/tutorial.md

 # Profiler

-Gazebo 11 uses the [Ignition Common Profiler](https://ignitionrobotics.org/api/common/3.5/profiler.html) to check and visualize the performance of the different threads, functions and methods.
+Gazebo 11 uses the [gz-common Profiler](https://gazebosim.org/api/common/3/profiler.html) to check and visualize the performance of the different threads, functions and methods.

 Gazebo 9 uses an internal fork of Ignition Common's profiler.